8 Signs Labor Is Near (And When to Take Action!)

 If you’re not too uncomfortable during early labor, don’t hesitate to use the time to get some sleep.
 “If you feel like your body needs rest, then rest,” Lamppa says.
 “Dozing or deep relaxation between contractions can help you recharge.”
 It’s also a good idea to stay well hydrated and eat light meals or healthy snacks during this time, she says.

-“This depends on several factors, but one of the biggest influencers will be if you have labored or had a vaginal birth before,” Lamppa says.
+“This depends on several factors, but one of the biggest influencers will be if you have labored or had a vaginal birth before,” Lamppa adds.
 “If this is your first baby, early labor can last for even a day or two, or it can be a matter of hours.
 It’s very hard to predict.
 If you have had babies before, the intensity of contractions can progress very quickly, even during this early phase of labor.”

 Regular, painful contractions